 Cigarette Butt Recycling Program:

 Salem’s Cigarette Butt Recycling Program began in December 2014 with fifty bins.
 “Cigarette waste is one of the most common forms of litter on our streets and sidewalks,” says Salem Mayor Kim Driscoll.
-“Having these receptacles available should provide us one more tool in our efforts to keep our city clean, while maintaining our commitment to being green and eliminating our overall trash output.”
+“Having these receptacles available should provide us one more tool in our efforts to keep our city clean, while maintaining our commitment to being green and reducing litter.”

 These are the first Butt Bins that were rolled out: